NaNdaWteK/polymerlearning/steps.markdown

 Remember that view it since the first commit

-## Actual step(2)
+## Actual step(3)

-At step 2 we learn about observers, there are the most important type of observer, in future leassons we add new one

-* There is one properti observer in game webcomponent
-* There is array observe in loser webcomponent, we learn we need notifyPath to notify changes in a subproperty
+We learn much about observers, in this case deep observers, that are listening all childs of my object since * mark This example is in pl-winner webcomponent

 ## Step 1